Meadarsh/LocalLink/README.md

 ### Port already in use

-- Use a different port: `opentunnel 8080`
+- Use a different port: `locallink 8080`
 - Stop the service using the port
 - Check with: `lsof -i :3000`